Sheet Cake Guide (Batter Amounts & Servings)

 How Many Servings Are in a Sheet Cake?

-Next, we need to figure out how big of a cake we need based on the number of servings.
+Next, we need to figure out how big a cake we need based on the number of servings.

 And a crucial piece of figuring that out is knowing the size of our cake servings!